Wedding Budget Contingency Planning

 - ✨

 Pay the contingency into the budget first, before allocating to vendors.
-Treating it as a fixed expense makes it harder to erode.
+Treating it as a fixed expense makes it harder to erode when upgrade temptations arise.

 - ✨

-For destination weddings, convert the contingency to the local currency early to lock in the rate.
+For destination weddings, convert the contingency to the local currency early to lock in the exchange rate and avoid last-minute currency fluctuations eating into your reserve.

 - ✨

-Track every contingency draw with a one-line note explaining why, so you learn which categories actually run over.
+Track every contingency draw with a one-line note explaining why, so you learn which categories actually run over and can advise friends planning their own weddings.

 Frequently Asked Questions